Horse64/core.horse64.org/docs/Compilation.md

 Stages
 ------

-These are the current compilation stages of horsec as of 2024-06-08:
+These are the current compilation stages of horsec as of 2024-06-08, when compiling regular Horse64 code:

 1. `--stage token` does tokenization.